 To quantify this, we collected steady-state fluorescence spectra across excitation wavelengths from 330-410 nm (10 nm step).
-The resulting spectra for Lys acidified with HCl and H$_2$SO$_4$ are shown in panels a-d and panels e-h of Fig. \ref{fig:SI_4}, respectively.
-Interestingly, we observed a linear correlation between excitation and emission wavelengths (Fig. \ref{fig:SI_5} of the SI), consistent with previous findings in Lys aggregates in solution\cite{stagi2022}, and poly-lysine polymers\cite{Stagi_2021}, where this dependency was attributed to the ability of Lys to form aggregates of various size.
-Excitation-dependent fluorescence, or red-edge excitation shifts, has been observed in a variety of systems, including carbon nanodots\cite{Sharma_2016}, sodium-uracil thin films\cite{pale_2017}, self-assembled peptide nucleic acids\cite{berger_2015}, and organic fluorescent nanoparticles\cite{lee2013}.
-Proposed mechanisms include heterogeneous aggregate populations\cite{Sharma_2016}, slow environment relaxation around the excited fluorophore\cite{berger_2015,pale_2017}, and collective proton motions within HB networks that modulate the ES manifold\cite{lee2013}.
-These findings suggest that the excitation-dependent emission in our Lys samples likely arises from similarly heterogeneous supramolecular environments, shaped by protonation state and ionic interactions.
+The resulting spectra for Lys acidified with HCl and H$_2$SO$_4$ are shown in panels a-d and panels e-h of Fig. \ref{fig:SI_5}, respectively.
+A linear correlation between excitation and emission wavelengths was observed (Fig. \ref{fig:SI_6}), consistent with previous reports on Lys aggregates in solution\cite{stagi2022}, and poly-lysine polymers\cite{Stagi_2021}, where this behavior was attributed to the ability of Lys to form aggregates of different size.
+Such excitation-dependent fluorescence, or red-edge excitation shift, has been observed in a variety of systems, including carbon nanodots\cite{Sharma_2016}, sodium-uracil thin films\cite{pale_2017}, self-assembled peptide nucleic acids\cite{berger_2015}, and organic fluorescent nanoparticles\cite{lee2013}.
+Proposed origins include heterogeneous aggregate populations\cite{Sharma_2016}, slow relaxation of the local environment around the excited fluorophore\cite{berger_2015,pale_2017}, and collective proton motions within HB networks that modulate the ES manifold\cite{lee2013}.
+We propose that, in our Lys samples, the excitation-dependent emission likely arises from similarly heterogeneous supramolecular environments shaped by protonation state and ionic interactions.